18F/handbook/_pages/how-we-work/tools/github.md

 - **You do not need approval to create public repositories.**

-- **You do not need approval to [archive](https://help.github.com/articles/archiving-repositories/)/unarchive a repository.** As discussed in the [18F open source policy](https://github.com/18F/open-source-policy/blob/master/practice.md), we archive repositories to deprecate them.
-Feel free to do so yourself or ask #admins-github for help.
-Note that archiving a repository is **not** the same as deleting a repository.

 - **Ask Infrastructure before deleting repositories.** As a government team, we can’t delete repositories without Infrastructure first reviewing them for information that they may need to retain/archive (including issues, pull request comments, commit history, and other information).
 If you want to delete a repository, go to [#admins-github](https://gsa-tts.slack.com/messages/admins-github/) and explain what you&rsquo;d like to do and why, and wait for approval before deleting it.

 - **You do not need approval to transfer a repository.** In some cases, it may make sense to transfer a repository to a client.
 The person performing the transfer will need to be a member of both organizations.
 After transferring the repository to the client's organization, create a fork of it in the 18F organization.
 This is so that: